apnadkarni/blt/man/graph.rst

 *pathName* **element delete** ?\ *elemName* ... ?

-  Deletes one or more elements.
+  Deletes one or more elements in *pathName*.  *ElemName* is an element name or a tag and may refer to more than one element.

 *pathName* **element exists** *elemName*

-  Returns "1" if an element *elemName* exists and "0" otherwise.
+  Returns "1" if the element *elemName* exists and "0" otherwise.
+  *ElemName* is an element name or a tag but may not reference multiple elements.

 *pathName* **element find** *elemName* *x1* *y1* *x2* *y2*

+  Finds the data points of *elemName* that are contained in the rectangular region defined by the given screen coordinates. *X1*, *y1* and *x2*, *y2* represent opposite corners of the rectangle.
+The indices of the data points within the region are returned.

+*pathName* **element find** *elemName* *centerX* *centerY* *numPixels*

+  Finds the data points of *elemName* that are contained within a circular region. *CenterX* and *centerY* are the screen coordinates for the center of the circle.  *NumPixels* is the radius of the circle.
+It is a valid screen distance, such as "2" or "1.2i".
+The indices of the data points within the circle are returned.

 *pathName* **element get** *elemName*